Deadline July 1

 Nominations not selected in the year submitted will be kept for one further round of consideration by the award committee.
 If desired, a nomination package may be updated by the next round’s nomination due date.
 Following the precedent set with the existing career awards (George Foster Practicing Medical Anthropology Award Career Achievement Award), the committee’s selection must receive board approval.

-If you have questions, or to nominate someone in the coming year, please contact the Hazel Weidman Award for Exemplary Service to the Society for Medical Anthropology committee chair [TBD for 2019].
+If you have questions, or to nominate someone for the Hazel Weidman Award for Exemplary Service in 2021, please contact committee chair Charles L. Briggs at email@example.com.